 2. Train and Reward to Retain

-The US faces a skills gap.
+Currently, North American and Europe face a skills gap.
 The supply of college graduates remains steady, but the labor market needs other skills such as qualified electricians and plumbers.
-The US manufacturing sector needs truck drivers, specialized certifications, and STEM (Science, Technology, Engineering and Math) skills.
+For instance, the US manufacturing sector needs truck drivers, specialized certifications, and STEM (Science, Technology, Engineering and Math) skills.

 To that effect, consider establishing rewards programs for employees who complete training, professional development, technical, or apprenticeship programs.
 By tying compensation and rewards to training and development strategies, compensation leaders can not only improve employee engagement, retention, and succession planning—they can effectively meet the talent demands of the business.